KassioVieira/KassioVieira/README.md

 ### Hi, I'm Kássio Luz 👋

-I am a Mobile Developer with degree in Information Systems and MBA in Mobile Development.
-Since 2014 I have worked with mobile development using the following  tecnologies: Android (`Java`, `Kotlin`), IOS (`Swift`) , Flutter and React-Native.
-I also have experience with web development: HTML, CSS, JavaScript and frameworks as Angular and the library React.
+I am a Mobile Developer with a degree in Information Systems and MBA in Mobile Development.
+Since 2014 I have worked with mobile development using the following technologies: Android (`Java`, `Kotlin`), IOS (`Swift`), Flutter, and React-Native.
+I also have experience with web development: HTML, CSS, JavaScript, and frameworks such as Angular and React.

 ## Languages and Frameworks